mjkonkel/team-profile-generator/README.md

 This project uses inquirer.
 Inquirer was installed by running `npm i`

 ## Usage
 >To use the Team Profile Generator enter `npm run start` into the Command Line.
-This will have inquirer begin asking the prompts.
+This will have inquirer begin asking the prompts. <br>
 ![npm run start](./images/start.JPG)

 >To run the tests enter `npm run test` into the Command Line.
-This will run the tests on the Employee classes.
+This will run the tests on the Employee classes. <br>
 ![npm run test](./images/test.JPG)

 ## License